rubin55/tpmmld/README.md

 where the process exits after doing the requested state change.

 When no options are specified (run as daemon in foreground) or when passing `-d` to run in background (daemonized), `tpmmld` will monitor the *ThinkPad Extra Buttons* input device to keypresses (specifically, key event `248`, the `micmute` button).

+## Prerequisites

+1. To read input from the micmute key, you need to be a member of the `input` group, or specifically, whichever group owns the device files under the `/dev/input` directory.

-Note: to enable/disable the led, the `sudo` and `tee` commands are used.
+2. To enable/disable the led, the `sudo` and `tee` commands are used.
-I'm sure there's a better way, but I didn't want this program to run with elevated privileges itself.
    You have to configure `sudo` in such a way that you can run `echo 1 | sudo tee /sys/class/leds/platform\:\:micmute/brightness` non-interactively (i.e., without a password prompt).

 ## Install

-Ideally:
+`tpmmld` is published in [pypi](https://pypi.org/project/tpmmld), so you can simply install using `pip`:

 ```shell
 pip install tpmmld
 ```

-However, If it's not available there for whatever reason, you can also get it going yourself, directly from the git repository:
+However, If it's not available there for whatever reason, or if you would like to run it from source, you can also get it going yourself, directly from the git repository:

 ```shell
 git clone https://github.com/rubin55/tpmmld